Not your typical

-Our mission is to make owning rental property easy.
+We make owning rental property easy

 We can do the same for you.

 San Diego has often been referred to as “America’s finest city.’
 We agree wholeheartedly.
 The bustling city of San Diego is home to 1.4 million people.
 Roughly 45% of that are renters!
-San Diego’s desirable location--two hours from LA, 18 miles from the US-Mexico border, and perfect weather make it a popular place to live.
+San Diego’s desirable location–two hours from LA, 18 miles from the US-Mexico border, and perfect weather make it a popular place to live.

 San Diego is home to some of the best beaches in the state.
 In North County, you’ll find cute beach towns like Carlsbad and Encinitas.
 These are walkable areas with nice beaches to enjoy on a summer day.
 Further south, you’ll hit La Jolla Shores, Pacific Beach, and Mission Beach.
 Mission Beach is a hot spot for tourists and is home to Belmont Park.

-Owning a rental property in San Diego is profitable, stable and smart.
+Owning a rental property in San Diego is Profitable, Stable, and Smart

 These beach areas also tend to be the most expensive.
 Beach views and proximity can easily tack on a few hundred dollars to the rent price.
 Other pricey spots include Downtown San Diego and South Park.
 If you’re on the hunt for more affordable units, check out Chula Vista, La Mesa, and inland North County like Vista, San Marcos, and Escondido.

 Rent prices in San Diego tend to be some of the highest in the nation.
 All of those desirable factors make it an expensive place to live.
-One bedrooms tend to rent for $1,500.
-Two bedrooms will be closed to $2,000-$2,200.
+One bedrooms tend to rent for $1,700.
+Two bedrooms will be closed to $2,200-$2,500.
 You’ll see prices rise in areas like Del Mar, Downtown, La Jolla, and areas close to universities.